+35725368683

 To be able to join the Cyprus Bar Association, you need to hold a university degree in Law.
 Then you can initially register as a Trainee Lawyer.
 You can join as a trainee at any established law firm in Cyprus or the Attorney General’s office.
 The training period is 12 months.

-On completion, the trainee will need to pass exams of the Legal Council.
+On completion, the trainee will need to pass the Legal Council exams.

 This exam covers a wide range of areas of law.
 The purpose is to strengthen the knowledge of the CBA members of the Cyprus Laws and legal procedures.
 To become a lawyer in Cyprus, the trainee needs to pass the following modules: